 SEC.
 1612.
 CERTAIN TSA PERSONNEL LIMITATIONS NOT TO APPLY.
+49 USC 114 note.

-(a) In General.-Notwithstanding any provision of law, any statutory limitation on the number of employees in the Transportation Security Administration, before or after its transfer to the Department of Homeland Security from the Department of Transportation, does not apply after fiscal year 2007.
+(a) IN GENERAL.-Notwithstanding any provision of law, any statutory limitation on the number of employees in the Transportation Security Administration, before or after its transfer to the Department of Homeland Security from the Department of Transportation, does not apply after fiscal year 2007.